LiteLDev/LegacyScriptEngine/docs/index.md

 ## Usage

-1. Put LLSE plugins directly in `/path/to/bedrock_dedicated_server/plugins/`。
+1. Put LLSE plugins directly in `/path/to/bedrock_dedicated_server/plugins/`

-2. Run the server, then the plugins will be migrated to LeviLamina plugin manifest automatically.
+2. Run the server, then the plugins will be migrated to LeviLamina plugin manifest automatically

-3. To load them, you need to restart the server.
+3. To load them, you need to restart the server

-For more information, please refer to [the documentation](https://lse.liteldev.com).

 ## Contributing

-If you have any questions, please open an issue to discuss it.
+If you have any questions, please open an issue to discuss it
+Help us improve translation [here](https://crowdin.com/project/legacyscriptengine)

-PRs are welcome.
+PRs are welcome

 ## License